Saturn47/Space_hunt.github.io/README.md

 There are 3 attempts available for each question or puzzle except the last one.

 user has to create an account and then login to play the game.
 A restart option is given.
-Finally, User can see their scores and time taken to complete the task
+Finally, User can see their scores and time taken to complete the task.

 # To run the application